| |

 person the cup right before you pour the hot chocolate into it.
 But

+still it was clearly worth it.
 To recap: pick which archetype you like, the classic

 sweet or the bittersweet.
 Choose the appropriate recipe from above.
 Fill